Xiaoping-Li/Notes/Web Development Prep/ES6.md

 * `const` declares a _block-scoped_ constant.
 A constant is like a variable, except you can’t change its value.
 *  When assigning an object to a `const`, you will still be able to modify its properties!
 * Variables and constants declared with `let` or `const` are not hoisted!
+* Also we can not re-declare the same variable in the same scope.

 ```
 function foo() {